-This Easy One-Skillet Keto Chicken Parmesan is your perfect Italian comfort food fix.
+This Easy One-Skillet Keto & Paleo Chicken Parmesan is your perfect Italian comfort food fix.
 It features lightly breaded chicken that's crispy on the outside, juicy on the inside, then covered in a cheesy red sauce.
-Plus, it's paleo-friendly and can be made dairy-free and whole30!
+Plus, it can be made dairy-free and whole30!

 Whisk together the almond flour, salt, pepper, and Italian seasonings in a large, shallow bowl and set aside.

 Heat the oil or butter in a large pan or skillet over medium heat.
 Once hot, dredge the chicken in the almond flour mixture on both sides, shaking off the excess, and place in the skillet.
 Do not overcrowd the skillet, cook in batches if needed.
 If you need to cook the chicken in batches be sure to rinse out the pan and start with fresh oil or butter between batches.
 This will keep the chicken from tasting burned.

 Cook on each side until nicely browned and chicken is almost cooked through, 3 to 5 minutes per side.
 Set aside on a plate.

 For The Sauce:

 Rinse out the skillet if needed, then add 1 Tbsp oil or butter and place over medium heat.
 Once the oil starts to shimmer, add the onion and saute until onions are translucent and tender around 3 or 4 minutes.